Hillview College: History

 Naparima College, Tunapuna Branch remained on this site until September 1957.
 In this year the Principal, staff and students entered the present site at the top of El Dorado Road.
 In November 1957 the government granted the college Permanent Status as a Government Assisted Secondary School and in 1962 the next principal, Dr. Stephen Moosai-Maharaj, renamed the school to Hillview College and gave it its motto and composed the words for the college song.

 In 1959 the science laboratories were built, and the number of classrooms increased.
-In 1967 the main hall was extended to accommodate the increased number staff, and an extension was made in 1996 to create offices for the administration and clerical staff.
+In 1967 the main hall was extended to accommodate the increased number of staff, and an extension was made in 1996 to create offices for the administration and clerical staff.
 In 1986 a library was built and named in honour of Mr. Stephen R. Seepersad (Principal 1975-1988).
 In 1993 a 6th Form block was built, and in 1999 a pavilion was constructed and named in honour of Mr. Richard Kokaram (Principal 1989-1999).

 In 2005, Amrik Singh Kochhar placed first in the world in Mathematics, Further Mathematics and fourth in Physics in the Cambridge A-level examinations winning Hillview College their President's Gold Medal for the fourth time.
 Hillview continues to obtain scholarships in the CXC CAPE examinations.

+In 2019, as a fifth-form student, Sanjeev Mahabir wrote SAT’S, SAT Subject Tests, Cambridge O-level examinations, Cambridge A-level examinations, CSEC and CAPE all in one sitting.
+He received all grade I’s in the CSEC and CAPE examinations.

 However, cricket is not the only thing that Hillview is most renowned for as the Hillview College football team called the H.V.C.
-Spartans, spearheaded by Mr. Sievan Siewsarran has been demolishing other football teams in intercol (inter - college) tournaments from the day that Mr. Siewsarran has begun coaching the team.
+Spartans, spearheaded by Mr. Sievan Siewsarran has been demolishing other football teams in intercol (inter-college) tournaments from the day that Mr. Siewsarran has begun coaching the team.

 Victorious InterCol 2011 Cricket Team: - Hillview College became the first North East Zone school to win the PowerGen Secondary Schools Cricket League and swept all other major competitions.

 Faculty

 As a denominational school, Hillview College is under the jurisdiction of the Presbyterian Secondary Schools' Board of Education.
-The Board is appointed every two years and oversees the progress and development of the five Presbyterian schools in the country.
-Hillview College has its own Board of Management which is responsible for the day-to-day management of the school.
+The board is appointed every two years and oversees the progress and development of the five Presbyterian schools in the country.
+Hillview College has its own board of management, which is responsible for the day-to-day management of the school.
 It approves the school budget, looks after other financial matters and the maintenance of grounds and buildings.

-Members of staff are appointed on the recommendation of the Presbyterian Secondary Schools Board of Education.
+Members of staff are appointed on the recommendation of the Presbyterian Secondary Schools' board of education.

-There are five Deans, a Dean of Studies, and ten Heads of Department who assist the Principal and Vice Principal in the administration of the school.
+There are five deans, a dean of studies, and ten heads of department who assist the principal and vice principal in the administration of the school.

-A librarian and library Assistant, four laboratory assistants, a bursar, a secretary, an office Assistant, ten ancillary staff and four security guards complete the quota of staffing at Hillview College.
+A librarian and library assistant, four laboratory assistants, a bursar, a secretary, an office assistant, ten ancillary staff and four security guards complete the quota of staffing at Hillview College.